 Gender Pay Gap

 As an employer of more than 250 people, we are required by law to publish our gender pay gap, both on the Government’s Gender Pay Gap reporting tool, and on our own website.
-In accordance with this, are now publishing our latest report based on April 2020 data.
+In accordance with this, we are now publishing our latest report based on April 2022 data.

-Gender Pay Gap is a measure of differences in the average pay of women and men.
+Gender Pay Gap is a measure of the difference in the average pay of women and men.

-At Marwell Wildlife (“Marwell”), we take our responsibility to ensure fair and equal pay for all of our employees very seriously.
-As standard, we undertake annual salary reviews and benchmarking exercises, collating data from a variety of source material including zoo industry surveys, HR forums, benchmarking organisations, regional salary surveys and tourism groups.
-In addition, we consider factors such as demographics, geographical location and local competition for talent and ensure we, where possible, align ourselves with those who exhibit best practice.
+At Marwell Wildlife (“Marwell”), we take our responsibility to ensure fair pay for all our employees very seriously.
+As standard, we undertake regular salary reviews and benchmarking exercises.
+We collate data from a variety of source materials including the zoo industry, HR forums, benchmarking organisations, regional salary surveys and tourism groups.
+In addition, we consider factors such as demographics, geographical location and local competition for talent and ensure that we, where possible, align ourselves with those who exhibit best practice.

-- we have a significantly higher number of female to male employees – especially at team member level roles, which tend to attract lower rates of pay
+In addition to this, primarily, we have a significantly higher number of female to male employees in roles at the lower end of our pay scales, which tend to attract lower rates of pay.

-- the ratio of male to female at Director level is 3:1 and this impacts our gender pay gap figures
+The ratio of male to females at Director level was 3:1 (3 male and 1 female Director) and this also impacts our gender pay gap figures.

-- however, at other levels of management the male to female ratio is much more even.
-For example, at our next most senior level of management, our Head of Department level, the ratio is 6:6.
+However, at other levels of management the male to female ratio is much more even.
+For example, at our next most senior level of management, our Head of Department level, the ratio is 5:5 male/females.

-all our employees are paid the same hourly rate for the same job role regardless of age or gender
+We value the commitment of all our employees and fair pay is important to us, regardless of age or gender, all our employees are paid the same hourly rate for the same job role performed.

 Bonus Gender Pay Gap